starbeamjs/starbeam/docs/INVARIANTS.md

 author doesn't "make their abstraction reactive" — if the root state is reactive, reading through any abstraction is reactive.

+### Public APIs expose domain concepts, not reactive storage

+Reactive storage is an implementation detail of higher-level abstractions.
+Use `Cell.current` when working directly with a cell.
+When publishing an abstraction backed by reactive storage, expose domain-shaped properties and methods instead: `size.width`, `session.user`, `form.isValid`, not `size.width.current`, `session.user.current`, or `form.isValid.current`.

+This preserves the rule that the boundary is at storage.
+A getter, method, or object remains ordinary JavaScript; it becomes reactive because it reads reactive storage internally.
+Consumers should not need to know whether an abstraction uses a `Cell`, a `Formula`, a resource, or another storage strategy unless the abstraction is intentionally exposing primitive reactive storage.

 **User code runs in two modes.** Outside rendering — event handlers, effects, async continuations, plain function calls — read and write freely.
 Reactive state behaves like ordinary state.
 Inside rendering — the frame during which a